 Finance and Fundraising

 The goal of the Finance and Fundraising Committee will be to plan and execute all fundraising activities of the PTSO on behalf of the Orangevale Open School Program and provide oversight to Grade Level funds.
 Activities of the committee will include development and monitoring of the PTSO budget, selection of fundraising activities necessary to meet the PTSO and Grade Fund budgets, and supervision of all fundraising activities as approved by the PTSO.
 The Treasurers of the Board of Directors will act as ex-officio members of this committee.
 Chairs to this committee will be by vote of the PTSO.
 The Finance Team shall be a subcommittee in charge of tracking and oversight of all grade funds including (but not limited to) grade income and expenses, budget generation, and individual account statements and tracking.
-General’s
+All fundraising shall be done with the express Permits and guidelines of the attorney General’s office as appropriate.
+The goal of any high effort fundraiser should be a 50% + profit.
 Hospitality and Outreach

 The goal of the Hospitality and Outreach committee will be to encourage involvement of parents in activities of the PTSO and in the Orangevale Open School community.
 The committee is responsible for several events during the year, including the Back-to-School Picnic, Tours for Prospective Parents, and Teacher/Staff and Volunteer Appreciation.
 The Hospitality and Outreach committee will assist the Board of Directors in contacting parents regarding PTSO meetings, volunteer recruitment and other school events.
 The Outreach committee will serve as the nominating committee to assist in the identification of potential candidates for elected positions on the PTSO and candidates to serve as Parent Representatives for the Site-Based Management Team.
 The Secretary of the Board of Directors will act as an ex-officio member of this committee.